smhiggins/PIO-Gen/README.md

 - Parameters:
 	+ input_path: path to input matrix
 	+ output_path: path to output (Do not use an extention they are automatically added)
 	+ conversion_factor: Desired conversion facter.
-Lower values tend to preform better on simulated data.
+Values between 0.1 and .4 have tested the best.
 	+ cluster_size: the number of bins that are compaired when searching for optimum 3d shape.
 Must be a multiple of the matrix size.

 Example: